 “You’re not aware of the enormity of the situation or what you’ve achieved as you’re just down there playing.

-“Even as recently as a couple of days ago, I was sitting there thinking ‘Goodness me, I got three goals in the World Cup final’ and every day I think like that and it’s me that has done it.
+“Even recently, I was sitting there thinking ‘Goodness me, I got three goals in the World Cup final’ and every day I think like that and it’s me that has done it.

 “You’re not aware of it at the time, but you are aware of it after and will continue to be aware of it because of people’s memories and people still talking about it.”